Timwi/KtaneSouvenir/documentation.md

 Every Souvenir-supported module gets an enum type whose name is `S` followed by the name of the module (for example: `S3DMaze`).
 In it, you can declare *questions* that Souvenir can ask about (as well as *discriminators*, which are optional and will be covered later).

-To create a new Souvenir question, declare an enum value an give it a `[SouvenirQuestion(...)]` attribute.
+To create a new Souvenir question, declare an enum value and give it a `[SouvenirQuestion(...)]` attribute.
 We will use the two questions for 3D Maze as an example:

 ```cs
 public enum S3DMaze